ngds/ckanext-ngds-bku03232018/README.txt

 SOLR V2
 -------

-Copyright © 2011-2012 The Apache Software Foundation, Licensed under the Apache License, Version 2.0.
+Copyright ï¿½ 2011-2012 The Apache Software Foundation, Licensed under the Apache License, Version 2.0.
 Privacy Policy Apache and the Apache feather logo are trademarks of The Apache Software Foundation.
 Apache Lucene, Apache Solr and their respective logos are trademarks of the Apache Software Foundation.
 Please see the Apache Trademark Policy for more information. http://lucene.apache.org/solr/